Free Fire (video game): Reception

-In 2020 and 2021 Free Fire won the Esports Mobile Game of the Year award at the Esports Awards.
+In 2020 and 2021, Free Fire won the Esports Mobile Game of the Year award at the Esports Awards.

+Free Fire World Series 2021 became the most viewed E-sport tournament of all time with a peak concurrent online viewership of more than 5.4 million, until it was surpassed by the League of Legends event in 2024.

 Esports

 Free Fire World Series

 Free Fire began the Free Fire World Series (FFWS) esports competition in 2019.
 In 2020, FFWS was replaced by a series of regional events, the "Free Fire Continental Series" (FFCS), due to the COVID-19 pandemic.
 In February 2021, Garena announced the Free Fire World Series (FFWS) with a $2 million prize pool.

-In 2021, the Free Fire World Series became the most-watched esports event in history with over 5.4 million peak live viewers, surpassing the League of Legends World Championship which had 5.1 million peak viewers.
+In 2021, the Free Fire World Series became the most-watched esports event in history with over 5.4 million peak live viewers, surpassing the 2022 League of Legends World Championship which had 5.1 million peak viewers.

 Regional events

 The "EMEA Invitational" was a replacement for the Free Fire World Series in 2021 for Europe, the Middle East and Africa.
 This championship featured a total of 12 teams.
 With a prize pool of USD 200,000.

 The Free Fire Asia Championship was a replacement for the Free Fire World Series in 2021 for Asia.
-This championship featured a total of 31 teams from Vietnam, Indonesia, Thailand, India, Taiwan, Pakistan, and MCP (Malaysia, Cambodia, and Pakistan).
+This championship featured a total of 31 teams from Vietnam, Indonesia, Thailand, India, Taiwan, and MCP (Malaysia, Cambodia, and Pakistan).
 The teams compete for a prize pool of USD 400,000.

 The Liga Brasileira de Free Fire (LBFF) is the main Free Fire esports event in Brazil.
 Comprising 3 divisions, Series A, B, and C, it is played in two stages a year, with the elite qualifying for the Free Fire World Series.

+Free Fire Max

+Free Fire Max is an enhanced version of Free Fire that was released in 2021.
+It features improved High-Definition graphics, sound effects, and a 360-degree rotatable lobby.
+Players can use the same account to play both Free Fire Max and Free Fire, and in-game purchases, costumes, and items are synced between the two games.
+Both games are connected with FireLink technology, which allows players from both games to play together simultaneously.
+In February 2022, the Government of India banned Free Fire for security reasons, alleging a connection to China, but Free Fire Max remained available in the country.

 Collaborations

 Collaboration with other popular franchises is a major marketing strategy used to promote the game.
 Since its launch, Free Fire collaborated with popular video games, celebrities, TV shows and films.
 Free Fire has two types of collaborations which are global and regional.
 Unlike global collaborations, regional collaborations are only available to players from specific regions.
-In 2022 Free Fire collaborated with singer Justin Bieber and debuted his song "Beautiful Love" in Free Fire.
+In 2022, Free Fire collaborated with singer Justin Bieber and debuted his song "Beautiful Love" in Free Fire.